jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 ### Loose Coin - inn

-A terrible inn best described as office cubicles
+A terrible inn best described as shanty cubicles, intentionally designed to make keeping secrets challenging, because Brimhest wants to know everything.
+An aroma of magic as the only cleaning that seems to happen is prestidigitation, but it is a place to rest for a few copper

+### Private Quarters

+100g a night, if your business isn't worth that much there is no value in your privacy

 ## NPCs